ncats/epi4GARD/EpiExtract4GARD/README.md

 - *positive_abstract_set.csv*: Contains 620 unique abstracts (755 total) that were classified as epidemiological from the *whole_abstract_set.csv*
 - *epi_{train,val,test}_setV2.tsv* files:
 - *epi_test_setV2-corrected.tsv*: The corrected dataset
 - *en_product9_prev.xml*: Contains the [Orphanet Data](http://www.orphadata.org/cgi-bin/epidemio.html) for the Case Study Comparison.
 This document was downloaded on August 31, 2021.
+ValMoy is epidemiologic rate per 100,000 persons.
+See [Orphanet's documentation](https://www.orpha.net/orphacom/cahiers/docs/GB/Epidemiology_in_Orphanet_R1_Ann_Epi_EP_05.pdf).
   - Use ```curl "http://www.orphadata.org/data/xml/en_product9_prev.xml" -o en_product9_prev.xml``` to download the file
 - *gard-id-name-synonyms.json*: Contains the names and synonyms of all GARD diseases generated from a [neo4j knowledge graph](https://pubmed.ncbi.nlm.nih.gov/33183351/).
 Utilized in *extract_abs.py* for disease identification.
 - *Orphanet-Comparison-FINAL.csv*: Contains the output of a large scale comparison to the Orphanet rare disease epidemiology database.